Pass law: Summary

 Not only did the focus on how to control change over time, but also whom to control.
 Initially and “historically the use of passes in South Africa as a form of labour control applied only to men”.
 This happened because “whenever attempts were made to extend the system to black women, mass protests quickly resulted”.
-There vociferous opposition to the pass laws are of no surprise, considering the “fact that black women in South Africa have traditionally taken a more active role in mass popular protest”, in comparison to men.
+The vociferous opposition to the pass laws are of no surprise, considering the “fact that black women in South Africa have traditionally taken a more active role in mass popular protest”, in comparison to men.
 The biggest manifestation was a phenomenon that occurred “during the 1950s when black women throughout the nation fiercely resisted official efforts to make them carry passes for the first time”.
 The history of the application of pass laws towards women was intertwined with the belief that it would benefit the black female population.
 The “municipal authorities argued that passes for women were necessary to combat illegal brewing and prostitution”.
-They hypothesized that if a woman could prove that they made an honest living with legal employment then they would not be allowed to resort to illegal activities since they would be evicted.
+They hypothesised that if a woman could prove that they made an honest living with legal employment then they would not be allowed to resort to illegal activities since they would be evicted.
 This proved to be a futile system since it was easier for the women in illegal practices to get around the laws than the home-based workers.

 As the years passed by, pass laws would be used less and less to prosecute people.
 There was a “decline in pass law prosecutions over the period 1968-1981”, which is not surprising considering “the new forms of tight influx controls”.
-There had been a radical change when the Riekert Commission recommended “that ‘unlawful occupation of accommodation by persons’, together with ‘unlawful employment’, be grounds for ‘repatriation’ of persons from the white area”, which meant that they changed their enforcement to “being taken off the streets and into housing and factories”.
+There had been a radical change when the Riekert Commission recommended “that 'unlawful occupation of accommodation by persons', together with 'unlawful employment', be grounds for 'repatriation' of persons from the white area”, which meant that they changed their enforcement to “being taken off the streets and into housing and factories”.
 Pass laws were repealed in 1986.